Laugh? I Nearly Bought One!

 Laugh?
-I Nearly Bought One! is the first major compilation album by English post-punk band Killing Joke, released in September 1992 by Caroline Records in the U.S. and in October by Virgin Records in the U.K. and Europe.
+I Nearly Bought One! is the first major compilation album by English post-punk band Killing Joke, released in October 1992 by Caroline Records in the U.S. and by Virgin Records in the U.K. and Europe.

 Content

 Every studio album up to the time of release is represented, except Fire Dances and Outside the Gate.
 Three non-album tracks are also included, along with the original Chris Kimsey mix of "Wintergardens" from Brighter than a Thousand Suns, which was previously unreleased at the time.

 The album's cover image of a priest blessing Nazi soldiers was previously used by the band for a concert poster in the early 1980s.
 Because of its theme, it caused quite a stir and the band were banned from playing a concert in Glasgow, Scotland.
-Contrary to popular belief, the priest in the picture was not Pope Pius XII, but German Nazi abbot Alban Schachleiter.
+Contrary to popular belief, the priest in the picture was not Pope Pius XII, but German Nazi abbot Albanus Schachleiter.